-It was revealed from the Table 2 and Figure 2, that inter-cluster distances were greater than intra-cluster distances, thus revealing existence of considerable amount of genetic diversity among the genotypes.
+Data was revealed from the Table 2 and Figure 2, that inter-cluster distances were greater than intra-cluster distances, thus revealing existence of considerable amount of genetic diversity among the genotypes.
 The smaller values of intra-cluster distances indicated that the genotypes could be closely related in their evolutionary process and may have similar evolutionary factors.
 Highest intra-cluster distance was recorded in cluster I whereas lowest intra-cluster distance was recorded in cluster III, IV and V (Table 2 and Figure 2).
 Highest inter-cluster distance was recorded between cluster IV and V with a value of 473.91followed by cluster IIIandV (258.44), cluster I and V (183.96), cluster II and IV (158.34), cluster I and IV (134.77), cluster II and V (129.77), clusterII and III (83.76), cluster IandII (80.39), clusterIandIII (67.72) and clusterIII and IV (46.93) having lowest inter-cluster distance.
-Therefore, it is suggested that if diverse genotypes from these groups may be used in breeding programme as genotypes belonging to the clusters with maximum inter-cluster distance are genetically more divergent and hybridization between genotypes of divergent clusters are likely to produce wide range of variability with desirable segregants.
+Therefore, it is suggested that if diverse genotypes from these groups may be used in breeding programme as genotypes belonging to the clusters with maximum inter-cluster distance are genetically more divergent and there is a scope for hybridization between genotypes of divergent clusters are likely to produce wide range of variability with desirable segregants.
 The minimum inter-cluster distance between cluster III and IV, Cluster I and III and cluster II and III shows genetically less diverse genotypes in these clusters.

 Cluster means are also having importance in selection of a genotype as a donor parent for the improvement of a particular trait.
 It was found that cluster V had highest mean for days to 50% flowering, days to maturity and wilt incidence per cent.
 Cluster III had highest mean for germination percentage (Table 3).
 Cluster II had highest mean for 100-seed weight and plant height.
 Cluster I had highest mean for number of primary branches per plant, number of pods per plant and yield per plant whereas cluster IV had highest mean for number of seeds per pod and number of seeds per plant.
 To improve any particular trait, donor for hybridization could be selected from respective clusters.

 The utility of D2 analysis is enhanced by its application to estimate the relative contribution of various characters to genetic divergence.
 It was found that 100-seed weight with 49.89% showed maximum contribution towards divergence followed by days to maturity (29.20%) and days to 50% flowering (12.41%).
 Least contribution was shown by germination percentage and number of seeds per plant (0.23%) whereas no contribution towards divergence was shown by plant height and yield per plant (Table 4).
-Therefore, selection for such traits may give more emphasis for hybridization programme to create variability and will provide immense scope for the improvement of yieldthroughselection.There are discrepancies in the results which might be due to the different sets of material and also due to the role of environmental variability that were in contrast with the results of Dwevedi and Lal (2009); Ahmad et al. (2010); Nimbalkar et al (2017), Agrawal et al (2018), Balasahebet al (2018), Thakur et al. (2018) and Tamvaret al. (2019).
+Therefore, selection for such traits may give more emphasis for hybridization programme to create variability and will provide immense scope for the improvement of yield components through the efeective selection.There are discrepancies in the results which might be due to the diverse sets of material and also due to the role of environmental variability that were in contrast with the results of Dwevedi and Lal (2009); Ahmad et al. (2010); Nimbalkar et al (2017), Agrawal et al (2018), Balasahebet al (2018), Thakur et al. (2018) and Tamvaret al. (2019).

 Table-1:Grouping of 30 genotypes into different clusters